2012 Summer Olympics: Podium

+For the first time in Olympic history, the same podium design was used for both the Summer Olympics and the Summer Paralympics, reflecting the organizers’ intention to establish a unified visual identity across the two events.
+The royal purple podiums and ceremonial costumes used during the victory ceremonies of the 2012 Summer Olympics were designed by students from the Royal College of Art in collaboration with the London 2012 organizing committee.
+The students worked on the project for approximately eight months, developing designs intended to reflect the identity and atmosphere of the Games.

+The podiums were inspired by the official emblem of the Games.
+The students used the angular design of the logo as the basis for the podium concept, extending its lines outward to create a three-dimensional structure intended to be viewed from multiple angles.
+To complement the visual identity adopted across the Olympic venues, the podiums were produced in a purple colour scheme, which organizers stated was intended to embody the energy and dynamism of the athletes competing at the Games.
+The podiums featured dynamic lines symbolizing the energy of both the Olympic Games and the athletes competing in them.

 Torch relay

 The Olympics torch relay ran from 19 May to 27 July 2012, before the Games.
 Plans for the relay were developed in 2010–11, with the torch-bearer selection process announced on 18 May 2011.
 The torch was designed by Edward Barber and Jay Osgerby.
 On 18 May 2012 the Olympic flame arrived at RNAS Culdrose in Cornwall from Greece on flight BA2012, operated by a British Airways Airbus A319 named "Firefly".
 The relay lasted 70 days, with 66 evening celebrations and six island visits, and involved some 8,000 people carrying the torch about 8000 mi, starting from Land's End in Cornwall.
 The torch had three days outside the United Kingdom when it visited the Isle of Man on 2 June, Dublin in Ireland, on 6 June, and both Guernsey and Jersey on 15 July.

 The relay focused on National Heritage Sites, locations with sporting significance, key sporting events, schools registered with the Get Set School Network, green spaces and biodiversity, Live Sites (city locations with large screens), and festivals and other events.
 Dumfries and Galloway was the only Region in the whole of the United Kingdom that had the Olympic Torch pass through it twice.
 A group of young athletes, nominated by retired Olympic athletes, ran the torch around the stadium.
-These torchbearers were Callum Airlie, Jordan Duckitt, Desiree Henry, Katie Kirk, Cameron MacRitchie, Aidan Reynolds, and Adelle Tracey.
+These torchbearers were Callum Airlie, Jordan Duckitt, Desiree Henry, Katie Kirk, Cameron MacRitchie, Aidan Reynolds and Adelle Tracey.
 Together the torchbearers each lit a petal that spread the fire to the 204 petals of the cauldron, representing the countries that participated in the Games.
 The cauldron was designed by Thomas Heatherwick.